FunAudioLLM/SenseVoice/README.md

 ## Computational  Efficiency

-The SenseVoice-Small model  non-autoregressive end-to-end architecture, resulting in extremely low inference latency.
+The SenseVoice-Small model deploys a non-autoregressive end-to-end architecture, resulting in extremely low inference latency.
 With a similar number of parameters to the Whisper-Small model, it infers more than 5 times faster than Whisper-Small and 15 times faster than Whisper-Large.

 <div align="center">
 <img src="image/inference.png" width="1000" />